DjDCH/simon-says-game/README.md

 * http://global.novationmusic.com/support/product-downloads?product=Launchpad

+### As a dependency

-Then, use npm to install:
+Use npm to install:

     npm install simon-says-game

+### Standalone

-Or, clone this repository:
+Clone this repository:

     git clone https://github.com/DjDCH/simon-says-game.git

+Then, use npm to install to install the dependencies:

+    npm install

 Usage
 -----